 - Encourage a positive view of themselves - This includes affirming your young person when they do well, maintaining a hopeful view and gently challenging negative views they express about themselves.
 If a young person communicates a negative self-perception, reminding them they have succeeded in the past and overcome challenges can help them develop a positive self-view, improve their wellbeing and resilience to stress.

 - Teach your kids mindfulness techniques –Mindfulness is more than meditation, there are many exercises and activities suitable for people of all ages.
 Mindfulness can help reduce stress, emotional reactivity and negative thinking.
 It can also help improve your self-awareness, focus and wellbeing.
 The key is to find a mindful practice that is enjoyable.
-You can encourage them to use some of Clearhead digital mindfulness tools.

 - Discuss mental health openly within the household – Having regular, open discussions around stress and mental health helps build connections and normalises the impact stress can have on mental health.
 If this feels challenging, try to start by talking about historical situations that were challenging but had a positive ending before talking about more current experiences.
 This normalises and teaches mental health literacy while also encouraging them to reach out when they need to as they feel the environment is a safe place to do so.

 By using these and other techniques, you can support your teenagers to manage stress.
 If a teen talks about or shows signs of being overly stressed, a consultation with a child and adolescent mental health professional may also be helpful.
 You can easily book a therapist for you or your child on Clearheads Find a Therapist page.